-You can see how the keyboard stacks up against other 60% keyboards by checking out our list of the best 60% keyboards of 2020.
+You can see how the keyboard stacks up against other options in the best 60% keyboards of 2020.

 Introducing the Ducky One 2 Mini

 The Ducky One 2 Mini is a 60% mechanical keyboard that set the standard for compact mechanical keyboards.

 The keyboard has a unique two-color appearance and comes with eye-catching accessories such as a stylized spacebar in the zodiac year and some extra keycaps in a random color.

 Compared to many new mechanical keyboards, the Ducky One 2 Mini seems to be lacking in features such as hot-swappability, wireless capabilities, and Mac/Windows compatibility.

 That being said, the keyboard still has knockout features such as doubleshot PBT keycaps, a detachable USB-C cable, highly customizable keys and macros with firmware to boot, variety of options of Cherry MX switches, and a sleek and clean design.

 All of these combine to make the Ducky One 2 Mini a game-changing mechanical keyboard in its time.

 Even to this day, it can still compete against many new keyboards.